Vraj-Shah-912/Hackout/README.md

     Aryan Patel
     Yash Patel
     </pre>
-recepton
+recepton : <br />
-    when patient arrive first time, he/she have to enter basic details od patient.
+    =>when patient arrive first time, he/she have to enter basic details od patient. <br />
-    =>this will create new file with unique QR which include blank prescription.
+    =>this will create new file with unique QR which include blank prescription. <br />

-Compounder :
+Compounder : <br />
-    =>Translate doctors prescription to digital data.
+    =>Translate doctors prescription to digital data. <br />
-    =>when prescription updated then he/she only have to update in system.
+    =>when prescription updated then he/she only have to update in system. <br />

-Medical store :
+Medical store : <br />
-    => they have list of the doctors prescription.
+    => they have list of the doctors prescription. <br />
-    => make packet of required packages and push the situation which will add all expense to the patients bill.
+    => make packet of required packages and push the situation which will add all expense to the patients bill.  <br />